rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * **Added support for 4, 8, and 16 GB of Volumes**

-    The rapyuta.io platform now allows you to select different capacity of the volume while deploying the volume package.
+    The rapyuta.io platform now allows you to select different capacities of the volume while deploying the volume package.
 For more information, [click here](/3_how-tos/33_software-development/335_adding-persistent-storage-to-a-deployment/#creating-storage).

 #### Improvement